msmanek/getting-a-gig-pm-edition/README.md

 Intro

-The Role
+# The Role (aka what PM is)

 In recent years, product management has become a hot topic, and there has been a lot of hype surrounding the role.
 But, what does it really mean to be a product manager?
 The real answer is that product management is ambiguous.
 The role of the PM varies from company to company.
-In some companies, a PM is more akin to a marketing role, or a Product Marketing Manager.
+In some companies, a PM is more akin to a mgarketing role, or a Product Marketing Manager.
 In other companies, PMs may in a more project management type role.
 So, it is important to define what a product manager is before we can begin discussing how to become one/get a gig as one.

 A product manager is someone who takes ownership over a product (or a part of it) and does everything in their power to make that product succeed.
 They communicate with major stakeholders (users, internal teams, etc) to determine their requirements and then come up with the best way to make a product move forward.
 In many ways, product managers act as the glue between the business and the technology, understanding business needs that drive the development of a product.

-Here are some good primers on the role:
+Here are some good primers by people smarter than me:
 - [Sachin Rekhi's talk on product management](https://youtu.be/huTSPanUlQM)
 - [Microsoft's blogpost on program management - their version of Product Managers](https://blogs.msdn.microsoft.com/techtalk/2005/12/16/pm-at-microsoft/)

+# Misconceptions (aka what PM is not)

-Here are some misconceptions of the role that may help clear your understanding of it:
+Here are some misconceptions of the role:

-Misconception 1: Product Managers are Managers
+### Product Managers are Managers

 Despire the name "manager" in the title, product managers tend to not directly manage people.
 In some companies, there may be a product manager managers or a head of product who tends to manage other product managers.
 But, in general, the product manager's role is not directly above that of engineers, QA, etc. Instead, product managers practice "influence without authority", which means that they need to be able to get buy in from the rest of the technical team and get them onboard without their vision.
 This is one of the reasons why product managers need to be strong communicators and great at dealing with people.

-Misconception 2: Product Managers are glorified project managers
+### Product Managers are glorified project managers

 While it is true that product managers do some project management, the role of the product manager is fundamentally different from that of the project manager.
 The a project manager tends to already have requirements/scoping given to them.
 They then divy the work up and set timelines.
 A product manager's job is to gather the requirements and develop an understanding of where the product is going and commiunicate this understanding to others to get it done.

-Misconception 3: Product Managers are Non-Technical
+### Product Managers are Non-Technical

-While it is true that some product managers do not directly touch code or even know how to code, many do in fact come from a technical background.
+While it is true that majority of product managers do not directly touch code, many do in fact come from a technical background.
 Product Managers need to understand how the development process works and how to communicate with developers.
-As a result of this, a lot of product managers come from a technical background.
-[Here is a great blogpost by Sachin Rekhi on the various routes one can take to become a product manager](http://www.sachinrekhi.com/5-paths-to-your-first-product-manager-role)
+Having experience directly in the development process as a dev, hence, is valuable to have as a product manager.
+But technical backgrounds are not the only backgrounds that product managers come from.
+[Here is a great blogpost by Sachin Rekhi on the various routes one can take to become a product manager.](http://www.sachinrekhi.com/5-paths-to-your-first-product-manager-role)

 Resume